mykolav/coollang-2020-fs/docs/index.md

 > Then, write `scratch_alloc` to find an unused register in the table, mark it as in use, and return the register number `r`. `scratch_free` should mark the indicated register as available. `scratch_name` should return the name of a register, given its number `r`.
 Running out of scratch registers is possible, but unlikely, as we will see below.
 For now, if `scratch_alloc` cannot find a free register, just emit an error message and halt.
 >
 > &mdash; <cite>[11.2 Supporting Functions](https://www3.nd.edu/~dthain/compilerbook/chapter11.pdf)</cite>

+## Translating expressions

+Translating an expression is an exciting problem as there is no way to directly encode a complex expression like this `(a + b) == (c + d)` into assembly code &mdash; as usually an assembly instruction takes one, two operands.

+A general pattern here is to [break down a complex expression into smaller subexpressions according to the operations priorities](https://eli.thegreenplace.net/2012/08/02/parsing-expressions-by-precedence-climbing).
+Each subexpression should be small enough to have a straightforward mapping into assembly.
+Then the compiler emits instructions to evaluate a part's result and store this result into a register allocated to temporarily hold it.

+This way, when dealing with a subexpression which has child subexpressions of its own, the compiler simply looks up the names or registers allocated to hold the results of the child subexpressions.
+With these registers at hand, it's straightforward to generate instructions corresponding to the subexpression's operation "replacing" the child subexpressions with their respective register names.

+[This page](https://mykolam.net/posts/toy-compiler-of-scala-subset/4-translating-expression-into-asm/) discusses expression translation in more detail and walks the reader through a specific example.

 # Runtime library